4ms/metamodule/Setup.md

 TODO: check this, and notes for different distros

- - `sudo apt-get install cmake g++-12 libsdl2-2.0.0 jq ninja-build pkg-config`
+ - `sudo apt-get install cmake g++-12 jq ninja-build pkg-config`
  - Set gcc-12 and g++-12 to be the default.
 E.g. on Ubuntu 22.04:
    - `sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-12 120`
    - `sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-12 120`

  - To use the simulator GUI, you need to also install:
-   - `sudo apt-get install libx11-dev libxft-dev libxext-dev`
+   - `sudo apt-get install libegl-mesa0 libx11-dev libxft-dev libxext-dev libsdl2-dev`

 ### Windows